mohjarabahh/unix-shell/README.md

 - `tests/` directory: Contains unit tests for the modules in the `src` directory
 - `.github/` directory: Contains files and directories that customize and enhance the *GitHub* repository's functionality and appearance

-## Usage
+## Setup
-After cloning this repository, you should following this step-by-step instructions to setup the development environment and run the application locally on your machine.
+After cloning this repository, you should following this step-by-step instructions to setup the production environment and run the application locally on your machine.

 ### I. Prerequisites
 1. You need an UNIX-like environment to run this project (e.g. Linux, macOS, or Windows Subsystem for Linux (WSL)).